lixiang3776/SCHAIN/README.md

 by authors Xiang Li, Yao Wu, Martin Ester, Ben Kao, Xin Wang, Yudian Zheng.

-The codes are written by matlab
+The codes are written by Matlab

 The starting file is optimization_testPI.m